Amy Klobuchar May Not Be The Candidate You Want — But She Could Just Be The One You Need

 “There are a lot of double standards,” Klobuchar says.
 “But my job is to meet the highest standard and show people I can do the job.”

-Some voters chalk up Klobuchar’s tough leadership style to doing what needs to be done.
-Others believe Klobuchar is tempering her “Midwestern nice” public persona with directness so she doesn’t get bulldozed.
+Some voters chalk up Klobuchar’s tough leadership style to her doing what needs to be done.
+Others believe Klobuchar is tempering her “Midwestern-nice” public persona with directness so she doesn’t get bulldozed.

 “As a woman, you have to be blunt,” Peru State College student Kayla Myers, 21, says at the rally.
 “In college, if I take roles higher up in organizations, there are times I have to be more direct than a male in my position would be.
 If I’m not, they don’t take me as seriously.”

-Christina Reynolds, the vice president of communications at the political action committee EMILY’s List, says that women running for president have found ways to overcome common negative misconceptions, especially in politics.
-Electability is on voter’s minds, and, like any candidate, they have to show that they can beat Donald Trump — which basically means being a little mean.
+Christina Reynolds, the vice president of communications at the political action committee EMILY’s List, says that the women running for president have found ways to overcome common negative misconceptions.
+Electability is on voters' minds, and, like any candidate, they have to show that they can beat Donald Trump — which basically means being a little mean.

-“I grew up in a family where my mom and dad were really straightforward,” she shares.
-Her mom was an opinionated second grade teacher, and her dad grew up in a “rough and tumble” mining town.
-“He was very ‘to-the-point’ as everyone from that side of the family was,” Klobuchar says.
+“I grew up in a family where my mom and dad were really straightforward,” Klobuchar says.
+Her mom was an opinionated second-grade teacher, and her dad grew up in a “rough-and-tumble” mining town.
+“He was very to-the-point, as everyone from that side of the family was,” she says.
 “It’s important to speak about things in ways that are clear to people.
 We have a president right now who’s told over 15,000 lies.
 Being honest and straightforward with people is important.”

 Advertisement